 An online bookstore empowers yet another possibility: inclusive access, a method of providing course materials to students, giving them full access to textbooks and course content, which are usually fully or partially included in tuition costs.
 Inclusive access is a university’s chance to guarantee nearly all students go through the university for course materials, recapturing revenue that otherwise went to other sources of course materials.
 With an online bookstore, inclusive access becomes possible.

 There’s an efficiency and cost savings benefit here, too.
 By taking a bookstore online, universities eliminate the need to manage inventory and returns, provide customer service, maintain technology integrations, or even make up for losses from damage or theft.
 Instead of having thousands of dollars invested in inventory, universities can rely upon a lean, on-demand online bookstore that frees up financial and human resources for valuable university priorities.

-Online bookstores allow universities to adapt to the future
+Managed online bookstores allow universities to adapt to the future

 Retailers face a difficult future and campus bookstores are not insulated from these challenges.
 As course materials go digital, a trend that has only accelerated in recent years, reserving valuable retail space to sell an ever dwindling supply of physical textbooks won’t make economic sense.
 That’s when faculty and administrators will have to retroactively find a solution to ordering and supplying course materials.

 For Gen Z and upcoming students, their past, present, and future is digital and, if they get a sense that a university isn’t innovative or technologically savvy, it may influence their decision to choose a university that is.
 Online bookstores are not only a sign of an innovation-focused university, but online bookstores can also respond with more agility to changes in student expectations while offering an experience more in line with Uber and Netflix, platforms they’re already familiar with.